inessa3/DMML2020_Tesla/README.md

 3. Made a weekly update on Github (+downloaded our first code) and prepared PowerPoint

 🟣 Week 30-6 December:
+1. We have continued working on the project in Colab
+        *   We made additional data cleaning and try to do more predictions.
+        *   We tried grid-search to find better parameters (it does not help us to upgrade our score).
+        *   We have also worked on ther classifiers, mainly knn and decision trees.
+2. Uploaded several csv files on AIcrowd but our score was not higher than the previous ones 😢
+3. Made a weekly update on Github

 🟣 Week 7-13 December: